FlyingDutchmanGames/battle_box/README.md

 - [ ] Matchmaker page
 - [ ] Handle when connection is closed on trying to send from connection server
 - [ ] A decent bot implmentation for testing
-- [ ] Connection Debugger (this has some issues due to amount of messages...)
-- [ ] Downloads controller, and `as_downloadable` as part of the game protocol
-- [ ] Google Analytics on the github page
 - [ ] Game Engine Stats Server/Interface (# Live Games, # Most Active Lobby, # Connections)?
 - [ ] Build TicTacToe as proof of game engine extendability
-- [ ] `mix battle_box.swarm {optional credentials file}` task to run a swarm against a botskrieg server for regression testing
 - [ ] Pass timing info to the game so it can do move timing
 - [ ] Make all tests async by passing the ecto sandbox to all of the game engine